venumopidevi/baseproject/README.md

 # YiiBoilerplate
-We use this folder structure setup on [Clevertech](http://www.clevertech.biz) for our own projects.
+We use this folder structure setup for our own projects.

 ### Overview